djydewang/pmd-regression-tester/README.md

 # pmd-regression-tester
 A regression testing tool ensure that new problems and unexpected behaviors will not be introduced to PMD project after fixing an issue , and new rules can work as expected.
+Note: it is just a prototype, also see https://github.com/pmd/pmd-regression-tester
 # The example to run the tool
 `ruby run.rb -r YOUR_LOCAL_PMD_REPO -b master -bc config/all-java.xml -p pmd_releases/6.1.0 -pc config/all-java.xml -l config/projectsList.txt`